WassimTenachi/PhySO/README.md

 Running `physo` on Windows is not recommended.

-To install the package it is recommend to first create a conda virtual environment:
+To install the package it is recommended to first create a conda virtual environment:
 ```
 conda create -n PhySO python=3.8
 ```